-This protocol is for the supply and administration of COVID-19 mRNA vaccines to individuals aged 18 years and over in accordance with the national COVID-19 vaccination programme.
+This protocol is for the supply and administration of COVID-19 mRNA vaccines to individuals aged under 18 years in accordance with the national COVID-19 vaccination programme.

 This protocol is for the supply and administration of COVID-19 mRNA vaccines by appropriately trained persons in accordance with regulation 247A of the Human Medicines Regulations 2012.